captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 because you have health insurance
 ---
-I mean it’s shitty
+I mean it’s shitty health insurance
 ---
-health insurance
+but it’s something and so you should go
 ---
-but it’s something
+and the doctor does tests and the doctor calls
 ---
-and so you should go
----
-to the doctor
----
-and the doctor does tests
----
-and the doctor calls
----
 and the doctor has you come in
 ---
-and the doctor
+and the doctor can’t do anything
 ---
-can’t do anything
+but take a deep breath and tell you the facts.
 ---
-but take a deep breath
----
-and tell you the facts.
----
-The facts are
----
-that the hand that can’t button
+The facts are that the hand that can’t button
 ---
 the shirt will become
 ---